Flibbertigibbet: In literature and culture

 It has been used by extension as a synonym for Puck.
 It is also used as a nickname for a character in Sir Walter Scott's Kenilworth, and has gained the meaning of an impish child.
-Victor Hugo made an adaptation of the novel Kenilworth titled Amy Robsart, where Flibbertigibet is one of the main characters in the story.
+Victor Hugo made a 1828 theatrical adaptation of the novel Kenilworth titled Amy Robsart, where Flibbertigibet is one of the main characters in the story.

 Flibbertigibbet similarly is featured as a name in a local legend about Wayland's Smithy.
 According to the tale, Flibbertigibbet was apprentice to Wayland the Smith and greatly exasperated his master.
 Eventually, Wayland threw Flibbertigibbet down the hill and into a valley, where he was transformed into a stone.
 Scott associates his Flibbertigibbet character in Kenilworth with Wayland Smith.

-In 1942, author Roald Dahl wrote his first children's novel, The Gremlins, in which "Gremlins" were tiny men who lived on RAF fighters.
+In 1942, author Roald Dahl wrote his first children's novel, The Gremlins, in which Gremlins were tiny men who lived on RAF fighters.
 In the same novel, Dahl called the wives of gremlins "Fifinellas", their male children "Widgets", and their female children "Flibbertigibbets".

-The nuns describe free-spirited Sister Maria as, “A flibbertigibbet!
-A will-o’-the wisp!
-A clown!” in the show tune “Maria” from the 1959 Broadway musical The Sound of Music by Rodgers and Hammerstein, and in the subsequent 1965 movie.
+The nuns describe free-spirited Sister Maria as "A flibbertigibbet!
+A will-o'-the wisp!
+A clown!" in the show tune "Maria" from the 1959 Broadway musical The Sound of Music by Rodgers and Hammerstein, and in the subsequent 1965 movie.

-In the 1969 book Slaughterhouse-Five by Kurt Vonnegut, Barbara Pilgrim, the daughter of the protagonist, is described as a "bitchy flibbertigibbet."
+In the 1969 book Slaughterhouse-Five by Kurt Vonnegut, Barbara Pilgrim, the daughter of the protagonist, is described as a "bitchy flibbertigibbet".

 In the 1990 American romantic comedy film Joe Versus the Volcano, Meg Ryan's character Angelica refers to herself as a flibbertigibbet.

+In the 2011 book Ready Player One, Art3mis, a famous female gunter and blogger, refers to herself as a Flibbertigibbet upon meeting the protagonist.

 In 2018 British Author Chris Redmile released a children's book titled The Flibber-ti-gibbet, a read in rhyme book designed to educate children about the traits of ADHD.

 In 2022 British politician Lord Cormack referred to Michael Gove as a "Flibbertigibbet" following disputes over the relocation of the House of Lords.